jyeon172/MachineLearning/README.md

       3. Clustering for each algorithm (K-means, EM, CLARANS, DBSCAN): Model - KMeans, EM, CLARANS, DBSCAN ∙ Use for-loop for each model to experiment algorithm with k value (2, 4, 6, 8, 10, 12)

-      4. Print Plot and Score, Compare Result
+      4. Print plot and score, Compare result
          ∙ Plot the results of clustering to “eyeball” the results: Model - printPlot ∙ Use a quality measure tool, such as the Silhouette score, knee method, and purity: Model - printScore, elbow, purity_score
          ∙ Compare the clustering results with N quantiles of the medianHouseValue feature values in the original dataset: model - compare